 Free Rent! – Ask your landlord to donate one month’s rent to the cause!
 It can’t hurt!

-Special Events – For most of us we live in a very year round friendly state, where there are always places like Parrott Jungle, Disney, MGM Studios, Lion Safari, local Aquariums, IMAX, Fairchild Tropical Gardens, Flagler Museum…and the list goes on, contact them see if you can get them to donate a day at their business and have them give you a percentage of the your friends entrance fees.
-Invite your friends to an outing, they pay the normal price, you get to make some money and hang with your friends.
+Special Events – There are always places like Parrott Jungle, Disney, MGM Studios, Lion Safari, local aquariums, IMAX, Fairchild Tropical Gardens, Flagler Museum… and the list goes on.
+Contact them see if you can get them to donate a day at their business and have them give you a percentage of your friends' entrance fees.
+Invite your friends to an outing; they pay the normal price, and you get to make some money and hang with your friends.

 Work Communication – Does your company distribute a newsletter?
-Run a story on what your doing.
+Run a story on what you're doing.
 Take advantage of these!
 It’s a perfect way to get the word out.

 House sit – Friends going out of town for a while?
-Maybe they will pay you to watch their dog or there house or both.
+Maybe they will pay you to watch their dog or their house – or both.

 Neighborhood Chores – Are you a Mr. or Ms. Fix-it?
 A lot of your neighbors would probably rather pay you than someone else.
 Place signs around your neighborhood advertising your services (i.e. watering gardens, cleaning roof gutters, sweeping the driveway, fixing an easy plumbing problem, painting a room, etc.)